Skip to main content

 You can:

-• Auto-review to have AI check your edits for issues
+• Run Auto-review to have check the spec against the codebase and your goals

-Once approved, instructions cannot be edited.
+Once approved, the Project Spec cannot be edited.
 Take time to review before approving.

 Step 7: Generate Roadmap

-Each milestone represents a logical chunk of work.
-Milestones are ordered so each builds on the previous one.
+After approval, generates a Roadmap — a sequence of milestones that progressively execute your migration.
+Each milestone represents a logical chunk of work, ordered so each builds on the previous one.

 Step 8: Execute Your First Milestone